mattyjones/Monitoring-Plugins/README.md

 Overview
 ========

 This is an initial 0.1 release.
 I know these work and I am using them personally but I am no Python or monitoring genius so I am sure they are rough around the edges.
 My plan is to continue to port the nagios-plugins that I use to Python and if necessary or needed add additional functionality to them or in some cases clean them up and make them more reliable.
 I have seen issues with some of them using the status.dat file in a large environment >400 hosts and have moved them to use the REST API instead.
+In the near future I will be using LiveStatus so that I can move away from any software dependencies.
 I am always open to suggestions or additions.

 Goals
 -----